PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 the size of the receptive field of $(t, l)$ is $\mathcal{O}(lw)$.
 Put another way, we need $O(T/w)$ layers to ensure the last stream receives information from the first token.

-Sliding window attention thus gives us about a $T/w$ complexity saving over ordinary attention, but at the cost of needing about $T/w$ layers for information to propagate over the entire sequence.
-This is not great for long contexts, and so when sliding window attention is used in practice, it's typically used in conjunction with ordinary attention (e.g. alternating layers, as in GPT-OSS), as opposed to fully replacing it.
+SWA thus gives us about a $T/w$ complexity saving, albeit at the cost of needing about $T/w$ layers for full-sequence information propagation.
+This is not great for long contexts, and so when SWA is used in practice, it's typically used in conjunction with ordinary attention (e.g. alternating layers, as in GPT-OSS), as opposed to fully replacing it.

-A natural question to ask is: can we do better?
-That is, can we achieve a $T/w$ complexity saving, while growing receptive field faster than linearly in depth?
-The answer is yes: methods such as dilated attention and logarithmic attention are elegant ways of achieving exponentially growing receptive fields.
+A natural question to ask is: can we do better, i.e. achieve a $T/w$ complexity saving with faster than linear receptive field growth?
+The answer is yes: methods such as dilated attention and logarithmic attention achieve exponentially growing receptive fields.
 Below we present logarithmic attention; the intuition for dilated attention is fairly similar.